objetos/q_p5fx/visit_quadrille/_index.md

 draft: false
 ---

-This chapter introduces techniques for iterating over `quadrille` cells to execute a specified `fx` function on each cell.
-The `visitQuadrille` function provides a concise, less error-prone approach that aligns well with functional programming principles.
+The `visitQuadrille` p5 function is designed to iterate over `quadrille` cells and execute a specified `fx` function on each cell.
+It provides a concise, less error-prone approach that aligns well with functional programming principles.

 ## Manual Iteration Using Nested Loops